Franchise: Wario

 1

-Attachment Upon the release of Super Smash Bros.
-Brawl, many Wario fans were disappointed and shocked to see that his moveset had a powerful farting attack, something that seemed unprecedented for the character to fans in the US - In Japan, Wario's association with toilet humor in promotional material dates back to Wario Land II at least, with marketing for Wario Land 4 being when the gross-out humor could be considered most prominent, with the game having golden poop stickers included in its manual, and the official Japanese website going into immense detail on the size and shape of Wario's fecal matter:
+Upon the release of Super Smash Bros.
+Brawl, many Wario fans were disappointed and shocked to see that his moveset had a powerful farting attack, something that seemed unprecedented for the character to fans in the US.
+In Japan, Wario's association with toilet humor in promotional material dates back to Wario Land II at least.
+The marketing for Wario Land 4 is arguably when the gross-out humor could be considered most prominent, with the game having golden poop stickers included in its manual, and the official Japanese website going into immense detail on the size and shape of Wario's fecal matter:

 "Hey!
 Stop it with the dirty jokes!
 Is something I should say!!
 However…since it’s a good question I’m going to answer it!
 Last night, I put down 10 plates of liver sauteed with leek, 10 crapes, 10 plates of rice curry.
 My morning poop was very yellow, it was a good color and a big one too!
 It almost touched the seat of the toilet!
 I know!
 The smell is a mix of tsukemono [pickled vegetables], raw eggs, carassius sushi.
 Try smelling it!"